Table of Contents

-IBS affects 10 – 15 % of the all adults, more commonly people below 45 years.
-Women are more commonly affected compared to men (2:1).
-1 out of every 5 individuals are affected with the disease and mostly the age group is 20 to 30 years.
-The early signs of the IBS should be addressed very promptly to avoid its severe and serious conditions.
-Managing lifestyle, stress, and diet are few relievers for IBS.
-Proper counselling and medication will improve IBS conditions.
+IBS affects 10–15% of all adults, more commonly people below 45 years of age.
+Women are more commonly affected than men (2:1).
+1 out of every 5 individuals is affected by the disease, and the most common age group is 20 to 30 years.
+The early signs of IBS should be addressed promptly to avoid severe and serious conditions.
+Managing lifestyle, stress, and diet are a few methods of relieving IBS symptoms.
+Proper counseling and medication also improve IBS.

 Pathophysiology of IBS

-The exact cause behind this chronic disease is still unknown; however, there are certain factors that play a vital role in this disorder, these include internal as well as external factors.
+The exact cause behind this chronic disease is still unknown; however, there are certain factors that play a vital role in the disorder, including internal and external factors.